mrjoes/mrjoes.github.com/_posts/2013-06-21-python-realtime.md

 Game servers are not exposed to the Internet and they can be only accessed by the realtime servers.

+I'd say that scaling is all about efficient state management in your distributed application.

 Deployment
 ----------